baxriddin-dev/clientdb.js/README.md

 Let's build a more comprehensive TODO application to showcase the full capabilities of the ClientDB library, including creating collections, adding, updating, deleting items, and utilizing filtering, sorting, and pagination features.

 ## Steps to Set Up a Project with Vite
-> Create a new project with Vite.
+Create a new project with Vite.
 Open a terminal and run the following commands:

 ```bash
 npm create vite@latest my-todo-app -- --template vanilla
 cd my-todo-app
 ```

-> Install dependencies:
+Install dependencies:

 ```bash
 npm install
 ```
-> Install @baxriddin-dev/clientdb:
+Install @baxriddin-dev/clientdb:

 ```bash
 npm install @baxriddin-dev/clientdb
 ```

-> Настройте проект:
+Set up the project:

 Open the project in your text editor and edit the index.html and main.js file.